balloon_head

 Why?

-This game is to highlight some common DB mistakes when writing applications with APEX.
-In a lot of cases, protections and bad practices are implemented knowingly.
+This game is to highlight some classic, technology specific, and common mistakes when writing applications with Oracle APEX.
+In a lot of cases, protections for APEX have been disabled.
+The exercises are developed to be solvable and bad practices are implemented knowingly.

 The goal is to reinforce the reason why specific protections are in place in APEX and how some features, if misconfigured, can be a real risk to a product security.